mgawan/mhm2_staging/README.md

 `./build.sh Debug`

+These will install the binaries by default into the `bin` subdirectory in the root directory.
+To set a different install directory, set the environment variable `MHMXX_INSTALL_PATH`, e.g.:

+`MHMXX_INSTALL_PATH=$SCRATCH/mhmxx-install ./build.sh Release`

-Once it has been built once, you can rebuild with
+Once mhmxx has been built once, you can rebuild with

 `./build.sh`